tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 If you get those right, the effort to support a new composition of those axioms is more likely.

 If it's an experiment, take the time to define success criteria.
-If experiements are common, can you optimize for them by isolating them with experiments with similar goals?
+If experiments are common, can you optimize for them by isolating them alongside experiments with similar goals?

 ### Involve Other People